bentomhall/nih-system/homebrewery/equipment.homebrew.md

 Whenever you use the ring again before taking a long rest, you must succeed on a DC 15 Constitution saving throw or gain one level of exhaustion.

-#### Scarab of Protection
-*Wondrous item, legendary (requires attunement)*

-If you hold this beetle-shaped medallion in your hand for 1 round, an inscription appears on its surface revealing its magical nature.
-It provides two benefits while it is on your person:

-- You have advantage on saving throws against spells.
-- The scarab has 12 charges.
-If you fail a saving throw against a spell that deals necrotic damage or a harmful effect originating from an undead creature, you can use your reaction to expend 1 charge and turn the failed save into a successful one.
-The scarab crumbles into powder and is destroyed when its last charge is expended.

-#### Stone of Good Luck (Luckstone)
-*Wondrous item, Adventurer (requires attunement)*

-This polished stone has 3 charges.
-You can expend a charget to take the Exert or Focus actions without expending Stamina or Aether.
-All expended charges are restored at dawn.

 ### Wands and Rods

 #### Rod of Absorption